allegroai/clearml-docs/docs/webapp/pipelines/webapp_pipeline_viewing.md

 ![Run info](../../img/webapp_pipeline_run_info.png)

-To view a run’s complete information, click **Full details**, which will open the pipeline’s controller [task page](../webapp_exp_track_visual.md).
+To view a run's complete information, click **Full details**, which will open the pipeline's controller [task page](../webapp_exp_track_visual.md).
-View each list’s complete details in the pipeline task’s corresponding tabs:
+View each list's complete details in the pipeline task's corresponding tabs:
 * **PARAMETERS** list > **CONFIGURATION** tab
 * **METRICS** list > **SCALARS** tab
 * **ARTIFACTS** and **MODELS** lists > **ARTIFACTS** tab

 ![Pipeline task info](../../img/webapp_pipeline_task_info.png)

-To view a specific step’s information, click the step on the execution graph, and the info panel displays its **STEP INFO**.
+To view a specific step's information, click the step on the execution graph, and the info panel displays its **STEP INFO**.
-The panel displays the step’s name, task type, and status, as well as its parameters, metrics, artifacts, and models.
+The panel displays the step's name, task type, and status, as well as its parameters, metrics, artifacts, and models.

 ![Step info](../../img/webapp_pipeline_step_info.png)